dusty-learning/es6/arrow-functions/README.md

 Notice how we are able to then use the same `this` within our callback function?
 It really helps to avoid scope getting out of hand or all over the place.

+Other than the slight differences with this, and the syntax changes (Which are completely optional) you can treat arrow functions exactly the same we we would treat regular traditional functions.